emmawalshdev/kaytea_art/README.md

 * [python3-openid](https://pypi.org/project/python3-openid/) - A set of Python packages to support the use of the OpenID decentralized identity system in applications.

 * [pytz](https://pypi.org/project/pytz/) - Brings the Olson tz database into Python.
-This library allows accurate and cross platform timezone calculations using Python 2.4 or higher.
+This library allows accurate and cross-platform timezone calculations using Python 2.4 or higher.

 * [requests-oauthlib](https://pypi.org/project/requests-oauthlib/) - Uses the Python Requests and OAuthlib libraries to provide an easy-to-use Python interface for building OAuth1 and OAuth2 clients.

 * [s3transfer](https://pypi.org/project/s3transfer/) - A Python library for managing Amazon S3 transfers.

 * [sqlparse](https://pypi.org/project/sqlparse/) - A non-validating SQL parser for Python.
-It provides support for parsing, splitting and formatting SQL statements.
+It provides support for parsing, splitting, and formatting SQL statements.

 * [stripe](https://pypi.org/project/stripe/) - A Python library for Stripe’s API.